 - Assisting in outreach and recruitment in their communities

-Many unions support their members who are LGBTQ2.
+Many unions support their members who are LGBTQ2S+.
 Unifor, for example, has an active and prominent LGBTQ equity committee.

 Disclosure and non-disclosure in the workplace

 Whether to be out or not in the workplace is clearly a client decision and is an ongoing process.
+A recent study showed that more than 50% of LGBTQ2S+ employees feel the need to hide their identity at work.
 It often depends on the client’s stage of identity formation.

 A range of degrees of disclosure are possible: